jamesrgregg/1947-explore/README.md

 **_Jog:_**

-Proposal: Combination of the automated paper study + use of Community Bridge Advanced Snyk reporting (assumes issues fixed) as a stretch goal
+Proposal: Combination of the Snyk scan + use of Community Bridge Advanced Snyk reporting (assumes issues fixed) as a stretch goal

 Applicability: Applies to both consideration within review before moving out of holding repo as well as main org

-Time / Frequency: As needed (ad-hoc) or as requested by EdgeX WG chairs
+Time / Frequency: Every Pull Request and merge to master.

 **_Run_**: